4 New Orleans cocktails for Mardi Gras

 The Ramos gin fizz is basically a creamy sour with a dash of orange flower water though it’s reputedly quite tricky to master.
-You might be better to head for Nola in Shoreditch which specialises in New Orleans cocktails.

 The Hurricane dates from the 1940s and is basically a rum punch - a mixture of light and dark rums, passionfruit juice, orange juice and a dash of grenadine.
 It’s actually not named after a hurricane - though in New Orleans that would be justified - but the hurricane lamp-shaped glass it’s served in.